 Sign up with a nature center, local park or a Citizen Scientist program.

 Solitary Nature Play

-66) Study and read IN nature – Did you know that many local parks allow hammocks to be hung from trees?
+Did you know that many local parks allow hammocks to be hung from trees?
+We share a list of parks that explicitly allow hammocks in this review.
 Or simply bring your book outside and read in the sunshine with your bare feet in the grass.

 Like every part of good parenting, encouraging nature play takes practice.
 Back when I was a relatively new mom and still under the delusion that I was going to be the best mom ever.
 I collected monarch caterpillars and tadpoles on a visit to the country so I could show my toddler the wonders of metamorphosis.
 Everything that could go wrong went wrong – the caterpillars were eaten by parasites while in their cocoons and the young frogs escaped into our house, never to be seen again.
 While these activities did not create the great memories I’d hoped for, they did teach us a few new things about nature and my daughter doesn’t remember either incident anyway.
 She simply remembers that we have always done nature things together.

 Richard Louv is author of Last Child in the Woods and other books about children and nature.
 His books are a really great place to start if you want to learn more.Click here for More Nature Play at Home

 Some links in this post are affiliate links that pay us a small commission from the sale at no extra cost to you.
 You can learn more here.

 This article includes an affiliate link to Bookshop.org, an online bookstore with a mission to financially support local, independent bookstores.
 Family Fun Twin Cities receives a small commission on books ordered through our link.
 If you want to find a specific local bookstore to support, find them on this map and they’ll receive the full profit off your order.
 Otherwise, your order will contribute to an earnings pool that will be evenly distributed among independent bookstores (even those that don’t use Bookshop).
 Learn more here.